ggiuliopirotta/ggiuliopirotta.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-In this project, I built and compared two speech recognition models.
+In this project, I built and compared two speech recognition models,
+the first one being a classic multilayer perceptron, while the second a recurrent network.